qpwoeirut/ClassicalCipherCrackers/README.md

 # ClassicalCipherCracker
-A (hopefully) considerably copious collection of crackers for classical ciphers
+A (hopefully) considerably copious collection of classical cipher crackers

 Written in Python3 (and run with PyPy)